Nebo15/annon.api/README.md

 # Annon API Gateway

 Annon is a configurable API gateway that acts as a reverse proxy with a plugin system.
-Plugins allow to reduce boilerplate that must be done in each service, making overall development faster.
+Plugins are reducing boilerplate that must be done in each service, making overall development faster.
 Also it stores all requests, responses and key metrics, making it easy to debug your application.
 Inspired by [Kong](https://getkong.org/).

 It's free.
 Source code is available on [GitHub](https://github.com/Nebo15/annon.api).